Sitecore/jss/docs/data/routes/docs/nextjs/graphql/component/en.md

 > NOTE: If you are following the `Code First` developer workflow, you can execute GeaphQL component-level queries only in `Connected Mode`.
 They are not supported in [`Disconnected Mode`](/docs/techniques/working-disconnected/disconnected-overview).

-Let's go through the steps to execute first GraphQL query in your component.
-We can use [GraphQL-ConnectedDemo](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.tsx) example.
+This walkthrough utilizes the sample apps's [GraphQL-ConnectedDemo](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.tsx) component.
+Complete the following steps to demonstrate usage of component-level data fetching with GraphQL.

 1. Define `getStaticProps` or/and `getServerSideProps`.
 Next steps you should perform inside these functions.
 2. Create new GraphQL client. `GraphQLClientFactory` is using [apollo-client](https://www.apollographql.com/docs/react) library.